biohackathon2021/project-12/paper.md

 ![The absolute (left) and relative (right) number of collaborations for women and men who collected specimens identified in Bionomia (https://bionomia.net/)](./figures/abs_rel_links.png)

-![Histogram of the age difference between peeple.
-The results are shown for each of the different gender combinations that could be derived from the data](./figures/histogram_agediff.png)

-After analysis through the age differences notebook, a histogram of the age differences could be constructed for the different gender combinations (figure XX).
+After analysis through the age differences notebook, a histogram of the age differences could be constructed for the different gender combinations (Fig.4).
 The distribution of age differences suggests that the cut-off of realistic differences in ages is around 50 years.
 Also intuitively it seems reasonable to assume that it is worthwhile checking the records that show a bigger differnce in age.
 The fraction of edges that should be investigated further is around 5.5%.
-This is a significant number of records that could be fed back to Bionomia to be checked and/or corrected by the community.
+This is a significant number of records that could be fedback to Bionomia to be checked and corrected by the community.

-![Number of specimems collected as a function of birth date of one of the people.
-The colors are indicating the combination of genders](./figures/period_gender_specimens.png)
+![Histogram of the age difference between peeple.
+The results are shown for each of the different gender combinations that could be derived from the data](./figures/histogram_agediff.png)

 The number of specimens collected shows a clear increase during the course of time.
 The beginning of the records shows a pure male-male gender combination in the collection of the specimens.
 In the late 18th century the first specimens were collected by mixed gender teams and it takes until the beginning of the 19th century that female only collecting teams are showing up in the data.
 In the 20th century, the pure male collecting teams are dropped below 70% and still decreasing.

+![Number of specimems collected as a function of birth date of one of the people.
+The colors are indicating the combination of genders](./figures/period_gender_specimens.png)

 # Discussion and/or Conclusion
 Given that there are around 2 billion specimens in natural history collections worldwide [@arino2010approaches], and only a small propoortion of those have been full digitized and linked to identifiers for their collectors